awst-austria/qa4sm/docs/developers_guide.md

 - Use `DBSM = 'postgresql'` and `DB_PASSWORD = ...` if you've set up a local postgresql database.
 The rest of the database configuration is in `valentina/settings.py` and ideally should be left unchanged.
 - Set `EMAIL_BACKEND = 'django.core.mail.backends.filebased.EmailBackend'` to tell Django to log emails to files instead of trying to send them.
 Use `EMAIL_FILE_PATH = ...` to tell Django where to put the email files.
 - Set the `LOG_FILE` location to where you want the log files to be written to.
+- If you want to publish to the Zenodo sandbox (test environment) with your installation, set the `DOI_ACCESS_TOKEN_ENV` variable to a valid Zenodo sandbox token.
+To get a token, register an [account with Zenodo sandbox](https://sandbox.zenodo.org/) and [create a token](https://sandbox.zenodo.org/account/settings/applications/tokens/new/).

 Make sure the `LOG_FILE` folder defined in your settings exist in your system, otherwise, the `Init Django` section of this guide will throw an error.